kennethkn/copilot-history-wipe/README.md

-# clear-bing-chat-history
+# delete-bing-ai-copilot-chat-history

-A python script that uses Selenium to automate the process of clearing the chat history in Bing AI/Copilot (since Microsoft hasn't provided an official way to remove all chat history in one click...)
+A Python script that uses Selenium to automate deleting all chat history in Bing AI/Copilot (since Microsoft hasn't provided an official way to remove all chat history in one click...)

 ## Prerequisites